Wednesday’s ‘Bold And The Beautiful’ Spoilers: Ridge & Shauna’s Connection Deepens

 Ridge Left With Shauna

 Ridge told Brooke Logan Forrester (Katherine Kelly Lang) that he is done with their relationship.
-After he saw her kissing Bill Spencer (Don Diamont) in a video clip, he wanted out of his marriage.
-After all, this isn’t the first time that Brooke cheated on him with Dollar Bill.
+After he saw her kissing Bill Spencer (Don Diamont) in a video, he wanted out of his marriage.
+After all, this isn’t the first instance that Brooke cheated on him with Dollar Bill.
 He’s had enough of Brooke’s two-timing ways and doesn’t want to put up with it any longer.
 He stormed out of the room and went to his father’s house.

 At the Forrester mansion, Quinn Fuller Forrester (Rena Sofer) told him that Shauna would be leaving town.
-So, he rushed to the apartment to stop her.
-But Shauna wouldn’t be moved.
+That caused him to rush to the apartment to stop her.
+But she wouldn’t be moved.
 She had decided that she would be going to Vegas no matter what.
 So, Ridge decided to accompany her to show her that she wasn’t just on the rebound.
-Of course, Shauna welcomed him to come with her because she has wanted a relationship with Ridge for a very long time.
+Of course, Shauna welcomed him to come with her because she has wanted a relationship with him for a very long time.

 Ridge & Shauna’s Connection Deepens